 A Life in Common does not just highlight the motives and potential of this commitment, but also looks at some of the questions that go hand in hand with this: are we witnessing here a short-term patching of the inconsistencies of our societies, or are we looking at a long-term redefinition of what art and cultural operators are involved with and equally, how far can their capacity in this respect reach?

-- [download ] A Life in Common publication
+- [see ] the publication A Life in Common – the interviews

 - [team ] STEALTH.unlimited (Ana Džokić and Marc Neelen) and Juan Esteban Sandoval, with assistance of Elisabetta Rattalino